Dwonczykj/vegi-esc-api/README.md

 We use gunicorn to manage creating the instance of flask

-We have the file containing the root function for our flask app in `word2vec-api.py`
+We have the file containing the root function for our flask app in `app.py`

 This is reflected with a Procfile as so:
 ```
-web: gunicorn word2vec-api:app
+web: gunicorn app:app
 ```

 See a how to [here](https://evancalz.medium.com/deploying-your-flask-app-to-heroku-43660a761f1c)